gcalderone/GModelFit.jl/docs/src/customcomp.md

 - [`GModelFit.dependencies`](@ref): to specify the list of the component dependencies.

-Note that before being evaluated, all components need to be wrapped into a [`GModelFit.CompEval`](@ref) structure, and that the above mentioned `evaluate!` function requires a `CompEval` object as first argument.
+Note that before being evaluated, all components need to be wrapped into a `CompEval` structure, and that the above mentioned `evaluate!` function requires a `CompEval` object as first argument.
 The outcomes of the evaluations should be placed in `CompEval.buffer`.

 The following example shows how to define a custom component: